angrybacon/doomsday-wiki/markdown/chapters/entombsday/playing-the-deck.md

 |2x :card[Street Wraith]||
 |2x :card[Thassa's Oracle]||

-Depending on the situation, you are also able to bring in one or both of :card[Flusterstorm] and :card[Echoing Truth], typically cutting either one to two :card[Preordain] or one :card[Daze].
+Depending on the situation, you are also able to bring in one or both of :card[Flusterstorm] and :card[Echoing Truth], typically cutting one to two copies of :card[Preordain] or one :card[Daze] on the draw.

-As a general rule, you want to side into Doomsday when you expect permanent hate pieces such as :card[Leyline of the Void], :card[Dauthi Voidwalker], or :card[Grafdigger's Cage].
+As a general rule, you want to side into Doomsday when you expect permanent hate pieces such as :card[Leyline of the Void], :card[Dauthi Voidwalker], :card[Grafdigger's Cage], :card[Narset, Parter of Veils], :card[Hullbreacher], or :card[Containment Priest].
 When expecting stack based hate, such as :card[Surgical Extraction] or :card[Endurance], it can be better to stay on the Tin Fins plan, as those are more easily beatable using the instant speed nature of the Tin Fins combo.

 It can also be correct to *transform* back and forth or stay Tin Fins in game two and only *transform* for game 3.
-For example:

->When playing against Delver, you should swap to Doomsday in game two to try and sneak a win by surprising them.
+For example, when playing against Delver, you should swap to Doomsday in game two to try and sneak a win by surprising them.
 If there is a game three, it's defensible to use either plan, depending on what graveyard hate you see in game two.
 The Tin Fins plan is stronger again Delver in general and can beat a Surgical Extraction, but if you see permanent hate, such as :card[Grafdigger's Cage], it may be better to stay on the Doomsday plan.

-When playing in paper, it's correct to shuffle all 15 sideboard cards in between each game, so the opponent doesn't know which gameplan you are on.
+When playing in paper, you should shuffle all 15 sideboard cards in between each game, so the opponent doesn't know which gameplan you are on.

 ### Partial Sideboarding